Life as a small business owner can sometimes be lonely, especially if you work from home or alone.

 Join an industry association or networking group

-While social media has changed the way we think about networking, there is a great deal of value that can be had from participating in face-to-face networking events.
-Joining an industry association, your local Chamber of Commerce or business network can give you an opportunity to meet and get to know other professionals in your industry, raise your profile and could lead to business referrals or other opportunities.
+While social media has changed the way we think about networking, there is a great deal of value that can be had from participating in face to face networking events, both professionally and personally.
+Joining an industry association, your local Chamber of Commerce or business network can give you an opportunity to meet and get to know other professionals in your industry, raise your profile, and could lead to business referrals or other opportunities.

 Learn something new

 Undertaking regular learning and development won’t just get you out of the house, it can also help you learn new skills for the benefit of your business and help keep you at the top of your game.
-Professional development doesn’t have to be costly, we offer a great range of workshops available for free across the State.
+Professional development doesn’t have to be costly, we offer a great range of business skills workshops which are available at the low cost of $20 for small business owners in WA.

 If you decide to join an industry association or network group, they may also offer a range of professional development and learning opportunities.